open-telemetry/opentelemetry-go/log/DESIGN.md

 for creating instruments.
 2. It is unsure if anyone would like to reuse a record.
 3. Just passing options should be more-user friendly API.
-4. The user does not need to check if the record is valid.
+4. The API user does not need to check if the record is valid.
    The SDK handles the error returned from `NewRecord`.
    If the API would accept a `Record` then the SDK would need to e.g. validate the Severity value.
    Now the validation can be part of `NewRecord`.